Incremental Modular Design

 1. Define the goals: Get the funders, the communities, and all the stakeholders to agree on the goals of the large project.

-2. Democratize design: Involve the people we are designing for.
+2. Democratize design: Involve the people we are designing for, ideally by following participatory design principles.
 They will identify their problems and needs and help us develop solutions.

-3. The minimum viable project: Deliver the solution in small steps, analyze the results, and decide the next action based on the analysis.
+3. The minimum viable project: Deliver the solution in small steps, analyze the results, and decide the next action based on the analysis, which contributes to a circular economy by ensuring resources are efficiently used and reused.

 4. Independent modules: Develop modules with clearly defined input and output requirements but hidden internal workings.
 Teams must be able to change how the modules work internally without affecting the inputs and outputs.